Living costs

 By train

-Staffordshire University is located right next to Stoke-on-Trent railway station, which has direct links to Birmingham, Manchester, Nottingham, London and many more.
+University of Staffordshire is located right next to Stoke-on-Trent railway station, which has direct links to Birmingham, Manchester, Nottingham, London and many more.
 As a student, you’re entitled to a 16–25 or a 26–30 Railcard (even if you’re a mature student!) which reduces all rail fares nationwide by a third.
 You can buy a one- or three-year railcard online, or at your nearest train station office.

 By car